 The Automotive Service Technology major at Ferris features instruction in modern facilities with an emphasis on computer integration and Controller Area Networking.
-The AST degree is NATEF certified and students are trained in all ASE areas, including a solid overview of new emerging technologies.
+The AST degree is currently seeking re-accreditation by NATEF and students are trained in all ASE areas, including a solid overview of new emerging technologies.
 Students complete more than 1,080 hours of instruction on more than 100 late-model vehicles under the supervision of full-time automotive service faculty.
 With the associate degree, students who wish to build upon their education may easily pursue a bachelor's degree in Automotive Management, or Automotive Engineering Technology within the School of Automotive and Heavy Equipment.

 Employment opportunities exist in every community and in all parts of the country.
 The career path open to graduates is from service technician to shop foreman, to manager, or even to business owner.
 With experience and continued education, opportunities are unlimited.

 - Ferris has prepared technicians for industry since the early 1950s

 - 11 full-time A.S.E. master certified faculty members